-These Fall Fashion Accessories Are the Only Back-to-School Supplies You NeedFebruary 11, 2016 / Fashion / THEME ZINHO
+These Fall Fashion Accessories Are the Only Back-to-School Supplies You NeedFebruary 11, 2016 / Blog with Sidebar / THEME ZINHO

 In the age of personal branding, the line between what is and what isn't acceptable to post on your handles often gets blurry.
 Building up your own brand and elevating your career is now easier than ever with tools like LinkedIn, Twitter, Instagram and Facebook, to name a few—if you use them right.
 Here, the deadly mistakes to avoid making in the digital realm.

 The second look is the rosy-mauve Clé de Peau Beauté Extra Rich Lipstick in 106.
 This creamy formula feels so heavenly on the lips and imparts the perfect “you-could-never-go-wrong” color, giving you a super-natural, yet flattering look.
 The third color is the Nars Velvet Matte Lip Pencil in Train Bleu.
 Swipe this vampy color dead-center on lips and give it a good rub down to transform your mouth into a deadly weapon that kills silently.

 I can’t wait for you to try the crying lip.
 It’s so beautiful, it will bring you to tears.

 Your eye color is suddenly translucent, cheeks are flushed, there is soft rosy halo around your lash line, and your lips…your lips deepen as blood rushes through them and creates a beautiful, tragic look.
 This lip happens to work well for day or evening and doesn’t require you to cry!
 This method allows you to wear any lip color in a very natural and believable way.